 What is a Third Party Insurance Claim?

 There are two distinct types of claims when you get in a car or truck accident: a first party insurance claim and a third party insurance claim.
 A first party insurance claim is filed with your own insurance carrier, either because the accident was your fault or the other driver had no insurance.
 It’s also used in cases of theft, vandalism, and other incidents when the at-fault party is not present.
-A third party insurance claim, on the other hand, is filed with the other driver’s insurance carrier.
+What is a third party insurance claim?
+A third party claim, on the other hand, is filed with the other driver’s insurance carrier.
 This type of claim is necessary when the wreck is the other driver’s fault, either in whole or in part.

-Through a third party insurance claim, you can seek recompense for damages to your car, as well as medical bills for any injuries you’ve suffered.
+Through claims filed through a third party, you can seek recompense for damages to your car, as well as medical bills for any injuries you’ve suffered.
 In the event your car is totaled, the claim will usually award you an Actual Cash Value, so you can replace your vehicle.
 They may also pay fees for any rental cars you must use in the meantime.

 There is no guarantee you will be paid in full for all of your injuries and damages, however.
 The amount you will receive depends on the exact specifics of your case and how much of a role you are determined to have played in the wreck.
 If the other driver’s insurance can show that you shared some of the blame in causing the accident to happen, you will only receive a portion of the funds you are seeking.